Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observational results of HVC AC-III

-In the following two sections, we develop a theoretical framework to explain how droplet morphologies are established and how they deviate from ideal forms.
-In Sect.~\ref{sec_steadysolv}, we derive the steady-state solution for a droplet shaped by ram pressure, assuming a static density distribution.
-In Sect.~\ref{sec_dynaeq}, we show that more anisotropic external pressure cannot be balanced by a steady-state density distribution and must instead induce a dynamical solution within the droplets.
-In this scenario, the internal velocity can remain time-independent, allowing the resulting density structure to form a stable pattern that persists over long periods.
+In the following two sections, we develop a theoretical framework to explain how these droplet morphologies are established and how they depart from ideal forms.
+In Sect.~\ref{sec_steadysolv}, we derive the analytical steady-state solution for a droplet shaped by uniform ram pressure, assuming a static density distribution.
+In Sect.~\ref{sec_dynaeq}, we demonstrate that highly anisotropic external pressure fields cannot be balanced by a steady-state density distribution, and must instead induce a dynamic velocity field within the droplets.
+Under this scenario, the internal velocity can remain time-independent, allowing the resulting density structures to form a stable, long-lived pattern that persists over extended evolutionary timescales.